lshtm-genomics/omics-course/docs/other-omics/methylation.md

 ### 2. Annotating the variants

-In order to narrow down the number of variants we need to narrow down out search to only variants in the Rv3263 gene.
+In order to narrow down the number of variants we need to narrow down our search to only variants in the Rv3263 gene.
 The VCF file currently only contains information on the position of the variants on the chromosome but no information about genes.
 We can use `snpEff` to perform the annotation:

 ```
 bcftools view pacbio.vcf.gz -s tb_pb_10,tb_pb_14,tb_pb_11 -x | snpEff ann Mycobacterium_tuberculosis_h37rv  -no-upstream -no-downstream | grep Rv3263